Noun Phrase Definition and Function in English

 Noun + Modifier or Modifier + Noun = Noun Phrase

 Different Structures of Noun Phrase

-Noun phrases consists of at least two elements, i.e., a noun with at least one other element, i.e., a determiner.
-The determiner which combines with nouns and make a noun phrases may be either
+A noun phrase consists of at least two elements, i.e., a noun with at least one other element, i.e., a determiner.
+The determiner which combines with a noun and make a noun phrase may be either

 A child is eating an apple.